 One of our favorite things about turkey congee, or any kind of congee, is that it is very easy to make.
 All you need is rice, water, broth, and a little bit of time.
 It’s a humble dish, but you can get super creative with the ingredients and flavors.

-For this turkey congee recipe, we like to use the broth and chicken breasts from our leftover Mexican Turkey Recipe.
-It makes a super unique and flavor congee.
+For this turkey congee recipe, we like to use the broth and breasts from our leftover Mexican Turkey Recipe.
+It makes a super unique and flavorful congee.
 However, using ground turkey and store bought stock will work great too.

 Tim Carman of the Washington post wrote an interesting article about congee.
 Click here for to read it.